QbertMF/trapDoor/README.md

 ToDo:
 - Add bark to tree
 - vary the thickness of the branches
-- Branches to branch off not at the tip but thrughout the parent branch
+- Branches to branch off not at the tip but throughout the parent branch
     - try to avoid gaps beween branches.
 Do not start child branches at the tip of the parent branch.
 - RenameRotatingCube into something with tree
 - rename project (if that is possible)